AlejanAM/LTV_Challenge_AAM/README.md

 The shortcode will redirect to the full URL from short code (Base 62) to id (Base 10) when entering the short URL.
-By doing that it will access to MariaDB and search the full URL by the recent conversionof the short code to id.
+By doing that it will access to MariaDB and search the full URL by the recent conversion of the short code to id.

 # Intial Setup